Schimpff's home Schimpff's Confectionery

 Gustav Jr. & wife Louisa

-Gus Schimpff Sr., wife Catherine Huber Schimpff, and son Gus Jr. took his advice and, in 1891, rented a storefront at 347 Spring Street.
+Gus, wife, Catherine Huber Schimpff, and son, Gus Jr., took his advice, and, in 1891, rented a storefront at 347 Spring Street.
+The rent was $25.00 per month.
 A tin shop was located in the rear and the family lived upstairs.
 The two generations of family ran the business jointly until Gus Sr. died in 1918, leaving Gus Jr. and wife Louisa Weber Schimpff the primary owners.
 Their children, Wilbert (Wig), Christine, Weber, Catherine, and Charles helped with the business.

 Wig with the delivery wagon.